 So, that was a vivid recollection.
 But I think it's a general presumption and probably true.
 So we have Freddie and Fannie, and they decided to push home ownership at a time when interest rates were low, and as a result housing prices rose.
-And they pushed the home ownership onto people who didn't have the basis for repaying the loans if things went at all sour.
-But they did it.
-And then there was a company later acquired by Bank of America I think... what was the name of that company?
-Anyway, they got into the act along with Fanny and Freddie.
-So these loans proliferated.
-And they were basically bad loans in the sense that housing prices came down a little bit and things went a little sour.
+They pushed the home ownership onto people who didn't have the basis for repaying the loans if things went at all sour.
+Then there was a company, later acquired by Bank of America, I think, that got into the act along with Fanny and Freddie.
+So these loans proliferated and they were basically bad loans in the sense that housing prices came down a little bit and things went a little sour.
 The people who had loans to repay just wouldn't be able to do it.
-But then in comes the big banks, and they securitized the loans.
+But then in come the big banks, and they securitized the loans.
 And these big securitized loans were traded, and they made lots of money doing it.
-But gradually it dawned on people...
 In all this period, the Fed had kept interest rates very low, so that was all part of the same system.
 Then it began to dawn on people that these securitized loans were not that good, and nervousness began.
-And in comes the federal government's administrative people.
+And in come the federal government's administrative people.
 The first company to go down was Bear Stearns.
 It was a large outfit.
 The guy in charge when all the problems were going on was playing cards in Chicago.
 Nice deal.

-So, Hank Paulson comes along, he's Secretary of Treasury, he does what Goldman Sachs bankers do, make deals.
+So Hank Paulson comes along.
+He's Secretary of Treasury, and he does what Goldman Sachs bankers do: make deals.
 So he made a deal with Bear Stearns where the Fed took over all the bad loans.
 Imagine that.
 The Fed takes them over.
 And Paulson does some other things.
 He gets JP Morgan to take the rest of Bear Stearns.
 By the time they got rid of the loans, Bear Stearns assets were worth something, so JP Morgan got a good deal.
-So that was the first thing that happened, but it made a big impact, namely that people are going to get bailed out.
+So that was the first thing that happened, but it made a big impact; namely, that people are going to get bailed out.

 So then comes Lehman Brothers, and the expectation was that Lehman Brothers would be bailed out.
-And that was going on, and at least as I read about it, they had a deal about cooked, and some British regulator objected, and the whole thing went down.
+At least as I read about it, they had a deal about cooked, but some British regulator objected, and the whole thing went down.
 So the Lehman Brothers bankruptcy was a sudden, unexpected bankruptcy.
-I say it that way, because there's a big difference between an orderly bankruptcy and something that happened as Lehman did.
+I say it that way because there's a big difference between an orderly bankruptcy and something that happened as Lehman did.
 In an orderly bankruptcy, the company keeps operating, and there's time to sort things out, and so on.
-It's very different than what happened to Lehman.
+It's very different from what happened to Lehman.

-So then, the powers that be, Hank Paulson and Ben Bernanke, go before Congress, and they say the sky is falling.
+So then, the powers that be, Hank Paulson and Ben Bernanke, go before Congress and say the sky is falling.
 We need a gigantic amount of money to bail out firms that are in trouble.